UCL/STIR/examples/ROOT_files/ROOT_STIR_consistency/README.md

  2. Run the STIR test: `src/recon_test/test_view_offset_root`.
     This test should tell you whether it failed or not by testing if the LOR passes by, or close to, the original point source position.
+ 3. Run the python scripts in `DebugScripts` to better understand erros and to give a more in-depth analysis.

 _____